sgrieve/GEG6230/live_coding/_episodes/11-beginning.md

 - Use arrow keys to move around.
 - Press b to add a new cell below the cursor.
 - Press m to turn a cell from code mode to markdown mode.
+- Press y to turn a cell from markdown mode to code mode.
 - Press shift+enter to calculate the code in the block.
 - Press h to see a list of useful keys in the notebook.